dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 Besides the in-depth exploration of the ELK ecosystem, which goes way beyond this short article, we also learned a lot of useful craftsmanship skills:

 * How to apply TDD to Docker container with encapsulated services.
-* How to write infrastructure as code.
+* How to write even more infrastructure as code in the case of CI jobs.
 * How to run a CircleCi job effectively on parallel nodes if multiple ones are available.
 * How to enjoy long pair-programming sessions, but also when to quickly switch back to separate desks.